mayadata-io/oep-e2e/litmus/director/tcid-cpre02-device-recommendation/README.md

 - Ensure that the `openebs data plane and control plane components` are available in the cluster.

-## Details
-- In this test case we have to upgrade only the `Data Plane` components using DOP when one volume replica pod is not in running state.

-- `Data Plane` components should not get upgraded because one volume replica pod is not in running state.

 ## Steps Performed in the test

 - Check whether OpenEBS is installed in the cluster or not.